 Ivy Benson: Original Girl Power

-Mel C of the Spice Girls celebrates the musical legacy of Ivy Benson, who rose to fame in the 1940s with her British All Girl Band, and speaks to surviving members from that era.
+Spice Girl Mel C celebrates the musical legacy of Ivy Benson famous in the 1940s with her British All Girl Band.
+From 2014.

 Melanie Chisholm celebrates the musical legacy of British band leader Ivy Benson - who rose to fame in the 1940s with Her All Girl Band - and speaks to some of the surviving members from that era.

-Ivy Benson was a gutsy and glamorous woman.
-Fifty years before Melanie was shouting about Girl Power as a member of The Spice Girls, Ivy Benson and the members of her band were risking their lives entertaining Allied troops in war-torn Europe and fighting their very own battle of the sexes back at home.
+Ivy Benson was a gutsy and glamourous woman.
+50 years before Melanie was shouting about Girl Power as a member of The Spice Girls, Ivy her band members were risking their lives entertaining Allied troops in war-torn Europe and fighting their very own battle of the sexes back at home.

 She was born in Holbeck, Leeds in 1913 and formed her all girl band in 1939 in an attempt to address the inequalities in pay between male and female musicians.
 Within a few years, Ivy rose to become one of the Britain's best known band leaders with bookings 52-weeks-a-year at top venues including the London Palladium.